floriandejonckheere/falqon/docs/index.md

 # Falqon

 Falqon is a simple, efficient, and reliable messaging queue implementation for Ruby.
-It offers a simple integration to send and receive messages in your application, backed by Redis.
+It offers a simple API to send and receive messages in your application, backed by Redis.

 ## Features